 New York is an expensive city.
-Included below is a collection of the prices that New Yorkers pay everyday and don’t stop twice to think about it.
+Included below is a collection of the prices New Yorkers pay everyday and don’t give it a second thought.

 -1 quart of freshly squeezed blood orange juice for $12.99.